kunegis/stu/README.md

 * Generality:  Don't focus on a particular use case such as compilation, but be a generic build tool.
 There are no built-in rules for compilation or other specific applications.
-Instead, allow use case-specific rules to be written in the language itself.
+Instead, allow use case-specific rules to be written in the Stu language itself.
 * Files are the central datatype.
 Everything is a file.
 You can think of Stu as "a declarative programming language in which all variables are files."
 For instance, Stu has no variables like Make; instead, files